execute1d/ciscolike-landingpage/README.md

 # Cisco Router "Like" Landing Page
 First Project that so unnecessary to build

-Hi Guys, Welcome to my page, this is first project i build on collage, i dont understant anything yet, so...
+Hi Guys, Welcome to my page, this is first project i build on collage, i dont understand anything yet, so...

 This is a basic HTML + CSS page addition JS for client-side authentication 'NOT RECOMENDED AT ALL', because username and password can easily saw by open up .js file.